Reference

 TulipaEnergyModel.solve_modelFunction

-Solve the JuMP model and return the solution.
+Solve the JuMP model.
 The optimizer argument should be an MILP solver from the JuMP list of supported solvers.
 By default we use HiGHS.

 The keyword argument parameters should be passed as a list of key => value pairs.
 These can be created manually, obtained using default_parameters, or read from a file using read_parameters_from_file.